On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack

 \section{Background}

-In this section, we provide the background for this paper, including an overview of the VFL and problem scenario (Sec.~\ref{subsec:vfl} and Sec.~\ref{subsec:motivation_scenario}).
-Then we introduce the existing detection mechanisms against poisoning attacks in VFL (Sec.~\ref{subsec:vfl_poisoning}).
-Next, we introduce the TEE-Coordinator (TEE-COO) framework (Sec.~\ref{subsec:tee_coo}), which is widely adopted in FL deployments.
+In this section, we provide the background for this paper, including an overview of the VFL pipeline and problem scenario (Sec.\ref{subsec:vfl}).
+Next, we introduce the TEE-Coordinator (TEE-COO) framework (Sec.\ref{subsec:tee_coo}), which is widely adopted in FL deployments.
 For clarity, we summarize the key symbols in Tbl.~\ref{tab:notation}.